corverroos/opengithub/README.md

 ## Notes

-This is similar to the IntelliJ plugin [Open in Github](https://plugins.jetbrains.com/plugin/7190-open-in-github).
-But it doesn't work.
+This is similar to the IntelliJ plugin [Open in Github](https://plugins.jetbrains.com/plugin/7190-open-in-github) which I couldn't get to work.